chinamike65/hugo-tuolesi/content/book2/book2en.md

 So this is called the sea of ​​countless boundless dust.

-The guru, the deity, the Three Jewels, the guru to be offered here, mainly refers to one's own root guru and lineage guru.
+The guru, the deity, the Three Jewels of Refuge, the guru to be offered here, mainly refers to one's own root guru and lineage guru.

 The lineage guru refers to the guru's guru, all the way up to Shakyamuni Buddha.